madprops/githop/README.md

 For instance an item visited 30 minutes ago will match with hours: 1.
 An item visited 3 hours ago won't match that.

->title
+>level

-This will match with the title content.
+This will match items that contain the right number of slashes.
-This is the visible text on the items.
+For instance aa/bb/cc will match a level of 3.

 ### Combining Modes